Hari Singh Nalwa: Diplomatic mission

 In 1831, Hari Singh Nalwa was deputed to head a diplomatic mission to Lord William Bentinck, Governor-General of British India.
 The Ropar Meeting between Maharaja Ranjit Singh and the head of British India followed soon thereafter.
 The Maharaja saw this as a good occasion to get his son, Kharak Singh, acknowledged as his heir-apparent.
 Hari Singh Nalwa expressed strong reservations against any such move.
 The British desired to persuade Ranjit Singh to open the Indus for trade.

 Death

 Hari Singh Nalwa Sahib was severely wounded while fighting the forces of Dost Mohammad Khan of Afghanistan.
 He died of his injuries and was cremated in the Jamrud Fort built at the mouth of the Khyber Pass in Khyber Pakhtunkhwa.
 According to Afghan chronicle Siraj al-Tawarikh, he was killed in a duel with Wazir Akbar Khan.
-According to historian Hari Ram Gupta, Hari SIngh rallied his men and rode to the front where he was struck by two bullets and later expired after being rushed inside the fort.
+According to historian Hari Ram Gupta, Hari Singh Nalwa rallied his men and rode to the front where he was struck by two bullets and later died after being rushed inside the fort.
 Babu Gajju Mall Kapur, a Hindu resident of Peshawar, commemorated his memory by building a memorial in the fort in 1892.